tulip/meteor/npm-packages/meteor-babel-updated/README.md

-This copy of the @meteorjs/babel package has depedencies updated to resolve some vulnerabilities.
-It was created to be used in the our fork of the babel-compiler atmosphere package.
+This copy of the @meteorjs/babel package has dependencies updated to resolve some vulnerabilities.
+It was created to be used in our fork of the babel-compiler Atmosphere package.

 ---